LittleBlackSubmarine/RGRV-lv3/README.md

 # RGRV-lv3
-Edge detection in OpenCV with Canny edge detector and Hough method
+Edge detection in OpenCV using Canny edge detector and Hough method